Comparative Analysis of the Efficiency of Application of Legendre Polynomials and Trigonometric Functions to the Numerical Integration of Ito Stochastic Differential Equations: Theorems 1--7 from Point of View of the Wong--Zakai Approximation

 To best of our knowledge \cite{W-Z-1}-\cite{Watanabe} the approximations of the Wiener process in the Wong--Zakai approximation must satisfy fairly strong restrictions \cite{Watanabe} (see Definition 7.1, pp.~480--481).
 Moreover, approximations of the Wiener process that are similar to (\ref{um1xx}) were not considered in \cite{W-Z-1}, \cite{W-Z-2} (also see \cite{Watanabe}, Theorems 7.1, 7.2).
 Therefore, the proof of analogs of Theorems 7.1 and 7.2 \cite{Watanabe} for approximations of the Wiener process based on its series expansion (\ref{um1x}) should be carried out separately.
 Thus, the mean-square convergence of the right-hand side of (\ref{um1xxxx1}) to the iterated Stratonovich stochastic integral (\ref{str}) does not follow from the results of the papers \cite{W-Z-1}, \cite{W-Z-2} (also see \cite{Watanabe}, Theorems 7.1, 7.2).

-From the other hand, Theorems 1 and 2 from this paper can be considered as the proof of the Wong--Zakai approximation for the iterated Riemann--Stieltjes integrals (\ref{um1xxxx}) of multiplicities 1 to 5 based on the approximation (\ref{um1x}) of the Wiener process in the form of its series expansion.
-At that, the mentioned Riemann--Stieltjes integrals converge (according to Theorems 1 and 2) to the appropriate Stratonovich stochastic integrals (\ref{str}).
-Recall that $\{\phi_j(x)\}_{j=0}^{\infty}$ (see (\ref{um1x}), (\ref{um1xx}), and Theorem 2) is a complete orthonormal system of Legendre polynomials or trigonometric functions in the space $L_2([t, T])$.
+From the other hand, Theorems 1--7 from this paper can be considered as the proof of the Wong--Zakai approximation for the iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 1 to 6 based on the approximation (\ref{um1xx}) of the Wiener process.
+At that, the Riemann--Stieltjes integrals (\ref{um1xxxx}) converge (according to Theorems 1--7) to the appropriate Stratonovich stochastic integrals (\ref{str}).
+Recall that $\{\phi_j(x)\}_{j=0}^{\infty}$ (see (\ref{um1x}), (\ref{um1xx}), and Theorems 3--7) is a complete orthonormal system of Legendre polynomials or trigonometric functions in the space $L_2([t, T])$.

 To illustrate the above reasoning, consider two examples for the case $k=2,$ $\psi_1(s),$ $\psi_2(s)\equiv 1;$ $i_1, i_2=1,\ldots,m.$

 The first example relates to the piecewise linear approximation of the multidimensional Wiener process (these approximations were considered in \cite{W-Z-1}-\cite{Watanabe}).